{head}

 <

-This ought to be in reverse date/time order, most recent first, but I'll fill in some earlier dates from the start of my first cancer.
+This is in reverse date/time order, most recent first, but I'll fill in some earlier dates from the start of my first cancer.

 I may not be in a fit state to update daily!
 I have good days and bad days.